Dusty-Gannon/Dusty-Gannon.github.io/_posts/2024-07-26-thurstone_tutorial.md

 This model block defines the factor loadings based on the columns of
 $$\bf A$$, and reflects the structure of Figure
 <a href="#fig:sem">2</a>.
 Omitting the loadings with constraints to zero
-as I have done here is the same as explicitely constraining them to zero in the model definition.
+as I have done here is the same as explicitly constraining them to zero in the model definition.

 Finally, we can place the necessary constraints on the (co)variances,